 PLEASE KEEP FOR REFERENCE

-If you open an account but then decide it does not suit your needs, let us know in writing* or call us within 14 days of receiving your acknowledgement letter.
-We’ll then refund your money with any interest due.
-If you cancel within 14 days, you can open another cash ISA in the same tax year.
+If you open a Direct ISA but then decide it doesn’t suit your needs, let us know in writing or call us within 14 days of receiving your welcome letter or the secure message that confirms your account is open.
+We’ll then refund your money in full.